 Monitoring infections and reporting them to the applicable authority is a cornerstone of the CDC's minimum expectations for outpatient IPC.
-Technology and automated surveillance practices allow practices to collect and aggregate data to respond effectively.
-During the COVID-19 pandemic, surveillance of COVID-19 cases was vital for monitoring case counts, vaccine distribution, and screening activities.
+Technology and automated surveillance practices allow practices to collect and aggregate data to respond effectively.31 During the COVID-19 pandemic, surveillance of COVID-19 cases was vital for monitoring case counts, vaccine distribution, and screening activities.32

 In Washington, the Department of Health is the primary organization that monitors notifiable conditions at the state level, with local health jurisdictions monitoring notifiable conditions at the community-level.
-The DOH maintains a webpage with more resources on notifiable conditions and how to report them.
-In addition to the DOH, employers should familiarize themselves with required documentation and reporting for occupational diseases from Washington Labor and Industries.
+The DOH maintains a webpage with more resources on notifiable conditions and how to report them.33 In addition to the DOH, employers should familiarize themselves with required documentation and reporting for occupational diseases from Washington Labor and Industries.34

-Beyond standard precautions for prevention, the CDC recommends transmission-based precautions to minimize exposure when caring for patients who may be infected or who may need additional protection due to their risk status.
-General transmission-based precautions include contact, droplet, and airborne precautions.
+Beyond standard precautions for prevention, the CDC recommends transmission-based precautions to minimize exposure when caring for patients who may be infected or who may need additional protection due to their risk status.35 General transmission-based precautions include contact, droplet, and airborne precautions.
 In addition to standard and transmission-based precautions, other activities to minimize exposure when treating currently infected or at-risk patients include screening, isolation, and telehealth alternatives.

 Symptom screening and testing for infectious disease is an important practice to prevent the spread of potentially contagious diseases to staff or other patients.
 Screening patients before they arrive on-site can also help practices triage patients or adequately prepare for currently infected or high-risk patients.
-The COVID-19 pandemic highlighted the importance of diagnostic screening, but also exposed challenges with large-scale communication and implementation of national testing programs.
-Despite their challenges, tests that can quickly identify many infectious individuals are widely acknowledged to limit the spread of infection and help prevent large outbreaks as consumers and providers can understand their infection status and plan accordingly.
-This workgroup recommends screening for circulating infectious diseases as able in order to minimize exposure and limit the spread of disease.
+The COVID-19 pandemic highlighted the importance of diagnostic screening, but also exposed challenges with large-scale communication and implementation of national testing programs.^{36,37} Despite their challenges, tests that can quickly identify many infectious individuals are widely acknowledged to limit the spread of infection and help prevent large outbreaks as consumers and providers can understand their infection status and plan accordingly.38 Additionally, a patient travel history is a key part of assessing potential infections and providing rapid triage, especially for travel-associated infections including Zika virus, COVD-19, and measles.39 This workgroup recommends screening for circulating infectious diseases as able in order to minimize exposure and limit the spread of disease.